osrf/gazebo_tutorials/guided_i/tutorial3.md

         [[file:files/velodyne_top_visual_unrotated.jpg|800px]]

     1. Notice that the visual is rotated incorrectly and has a vertical offset.
-These errors occurr because the mesh's coordinate frame does not exactly match up with the coordinate frame of the SDF link.
+These errors occur because the mesh's coordinate frame does not exactly match up with the coordinate frame of the SDF link.
 You can either edit the mesh in Blender to move the mesh, or you can apply a transform in SDF.
 Let's use the second option.